Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Pit House, Mesa Verde National Park Credit: Heather Miller

 The Mesa Top Loop Road takes you chronologically through the history of the ancient Puebloan peoples who settled these mesas and canyons.
 Stop at Sun Point View.
 From this viewpoint, you can see six major cliff dwellings – Sunset House, Cliff Palace, Mummy House, Oak Tree House, New Fire House, and Fire Temple.
 The early pit houses date to early 550 A.D. and show how the Ancestral Puebloans lived.
-As you follow the road, you can see how their living patterns changed, becoming more sophisticated cliff dwelling such as the Sun Temple (1200-1300 A.D).
-You can view here a virtual field trip.
+As you follow the road, you can trace the evolution of their living patterns, which culminated in sophisticated cliff dwellings like the Sun Temple (built circa 1200-1300 A.D.).
+A virtual field trip of this site is available for viewing here.

 Ruins of the Sun Temple with stone walls under a blue sky with scattered clouds of mystical Mesa Verde National park